nshoe-X3/nshoe-X3/README.md

   <img src="">
 </a>
 </p>
-<p align="center"> »•» WITHOUT YOU, I'D CEASE TO EXIST «•« </p>
+<p align="center"> »•» EVERY NIGHT HE SAT UPON A THRONE OF PUMPKIN PIE «•« </p>

-gello, my names nathaniel (nate for short) or ribbit.
-I'm 16 and an artist.

-he/him or they/them

-this is my strawpage for extra swag info https://nshoex3.straw.page/ IT IS UNFINISHED SHHHHHHHH I NEED TO CHANGE IT

-usually will find me on pony town with my husband. not a big fan of strangers so id rather you whisper me or smth im just socially anxious ･⁠_⁠･'

-if you don't like me just hide me, why do you think you have the option to?

-okay im done i don't wanna write no more 🥹

-BYEEEEEEE!!!
+hihihi i am nathanial :3 im 16 years old and i like to draw a lot. i got by he/him or they/them idrc.

+i use this for ponytown, and i usually am in the glitch productions area with my husband @rodolfo <3 and friends!

+dnis will be found in other places like my strawpage and blah blah blah

+what even is there to write im tiredddd

 ｡･:★:･｡